RenuzitV/COSC2767_Assignment3_FinalAssignment/README.md

 ## 💡 5.
 Git clone the website from Github to the root folder of Apache

-You need to fork/copy/download this Github repo first to your Github account.
+You need to fork this Github repo first to your Github account.

 You need to install git and git clone the github repo to the directory "/var/www/html/" as it is the default root folder of the Apache web server.
 ```
 sudo yum install -y git
-sudo git clone <your-git-repo-url> /var/www/html/
+git clone <your-git-repo-url> /var/www/html/
 ```

 In the file index.php located in the website directory, we got this PHP script to connect to the MariaDB database.